 - 1. One or more buildings on a single site that are under common ownership, management and financing. - 2.
-Scattered sites are eligible as one project as long as the sites are under common ownership, management and financing, and receive HOME assistance as part of a single undertaking. - 3.
+Scattered sites are eligible as one project as long as the sites are under common ownership, management and financing within the same market area as defined in the Market Study, and receive HOME assistance as part of a single undertaking. - 3.
 There are no limits on the number of units per project. - 4.
 There are no preferences for unit size and style except for what is identified in the applicable Consolidated Plan. - 5.
 Properties may be privately or publicly owned. - 6.
 A letter of notification for proposed development will be sent to the local jurisdiction.
+Please note, local jurisdiction approval is not required.